 Want to fix errors or undo unwanted changes?
-This guide explains Windows 11/Windows 10 recovery to previous date in simple steps.
-Learn how to restore your system, keep your data safe, and bring your PC back to peak performance — perfect for all users.
+This guide explains everything about Windows recovery to previous date in simple steps.
+Learn how to restore your system, keep your data safe, and bring your PC back to peak performance.

 How can I restore to a previous date?